wind-python/windpowerlib/doc/index.rst

-Welcome to oemof's feedinlib documentation!
+Welcome to the windpowerlib documentation!
 ===========================================

 Contents: